tomasjezo/IITB-CNFS-CTEQ-mc-tutorial/session3.md

 # This is shell

 # build the mymain131-powheg program
-docker exec mc-tutorial make mymain131-powheg
+dexec make mymain131-powheg
 ```
-Note here the use of `mc-tutorial` instead of `mc-tutorial-powheg`.
 As before, you will need to add the `mymain131-powheg` target to the `Makefile`.

 Besides two trivial differences compared to Example 8:

-1. The name of the output file is `DY-POWHEG.hepmc3`.
+1. The name of the output file is `DY-POWHEG.hepmc`.
 2. The name and path of the input file is `POWHEG_l+l-/pwgevents.lhe`.

 There are two very important differences: